 Students will have the opportunity to develop their understanding of the language through a range of challenging and exciting activities, as well as learn about the culture behind the language; food, film, literature, and many other aspects of real life.

-Our very successful and popular exchange trips are an optional part of the course which allows students to take their learning beyond the classroom in order to experience the language as a life skill, make new friends and travel abroad.
+Our very successful and popular trip to Paris is an optional part of the course which allows students to take their learning beyond the classroom in order to experience French culture, practice using the language in real-life settings and travel abroad.

-The course is divided into a number of interesting topics including family, free time, the local area, tourism, education, the environment and social issues.
+The course is divided into a number of interesting topics including family, free time, the environment, tourism, education, and celebrity culture.
 Students are encouraged to express their own ideas, take responsibility for their learning and develop independent study skills, all of which contribute to achieving a high level of success.